Azure/azure-powershell/src/Accounts/Accounts/help/Invoke-AzRestMethod.md

 ```

 ### -PollFrom
-Specifies where to poll for long-running operation status.
+Specifies the polling header (to fetch from) for long-running operation status.

 ```yaml
 Type: System.String